 This is how you should make a certification section in your machinist resume

 How To Write Additional Information In A Machinist Resume?

 Addition information is the last section of your resume.
 You can retain information such as hobbies, languages known, etc.

 Listing hobbies relevant to the job and knowing multiple languages throws light on the productive aspect of your personality and gets you extra credits from the hiring managers.

 Machinist Cover Letter

-A machinist cover letter along with a well-framed resume can do wonders for your job search journey.
+A machinist cover letter that goes with a well-framed resume can highly increase the chances of your job application getting shortlisted.

 Send a cover letter along with your resume helps you to step up your job search game and help you stand out of the crowd.
 Consider sending a cover letter even if you are not asked to send one.
 Do not send a cover letter only when you are specifically requested not to.